virteal/side/README.md

 ones, in order to produce some observable change.

 The Side module uses pure functions to simulate blocking functions.
-From the point of vue of the function code, it's like if the function could be interrupted and restarted, much like blocking functions.
+From the point of view of the function code, it's like if the function could be interrupted and restarted, much like blocking functions.

 #### cache

-Obviously, something need to change to successfully restart an interrupted function.
+Obviously, something needs to change to successfully restart an interrupted function.
 Maybe it is the result of some IO operation that became available.
 Maybe it is some promise that is fulfilled.
 Something.
 A something that the interrupted function had to take care of, had to make happen.
 By